The Vermont Statutes Online

 (o) Voluntary contracts.
 The existence of a standard offer under this section shall not preclude a voluntary contract between a plant owner and a Vermont retail electricity provider on terms that may be different from those under the standard offer.
 A plant owner who declines a voluntary contract may still accept a standard offer under this section.

 (p) Existing hydroelectric plants.
-Notwithstanding any contrary requirement of this section, no later than January 15, 2013, the Board shall make a standard offer contract available to existing hydroelectric plants in accordance with this subsection.
+Notwithstanding any contrary requirement of this section, no later than January 15, 2013, the Commission shall make a standard offer contract available to existing hydroelectric plants in accordance with this subsection.

 (1) In this subsection:

-(A) "Existing hydroelectric plant" means a hydroelectric plant of five MW plant capacity or less that is located in the State, that was in service as of January 1, 2009, that is a qualifying small power production facility under 16 U.S.C. § 796(17)(C) and 18 C.F.R. part 292, and that does not have an agreement with the Board's purchasing agent for the purchase of its power pursuant to subdivision 209(a)(8) of this title and Board rules adopted under subdivision (8).
+(A) "Existing hydroelectric plant" means a hydroelectric plant of five MW plant capacity or less that is located in the State, that was in service as of January 1, 2009, that is a qualifying small power production facility under 16 U.S.C. § 796(17)(C) and 18 C.F.R. part 292, and that does not have an agreement with the Commission's purchasing agent for the purchase of its power pursuant to subdivision 209(a)(8) of this title and Commission rules adopted under subdivision (8).
 The term includes hydroelectric plants that have never had such an agreement and hydroelectric plants for which such an agreement has expired, provided that the expiration date is prior to December 31, 2015.

 (B) "LIHI" means the Low-Impact Hydropower Institute.